How to Apply

 Advanced Standing applicants must also submit the following additional documents:

-- Reference letter from BSW program director or field instructor coordinator, if a recent graduate (within the last five years).
+- Reference letter from BSW program director or field instructor coordinator, if a recent graduate (within the last three years).
 This can be one of the three required recommendations.

-- If you have been out of school more than seven years, you must complete a supplemental form to be considered for Advanced Standing.
-This information helps us determine your eligibility for entering the UNC Chapel Hill School of Social Work as an Advanced Standing student.
-This form is only required for BSW graduates with more than seven years out of their undergraduate social work programs.
-If your request is denied for consideration for the Advanced Standing Program, you may be considered for the Full-time or the Traditional Distance Education Program.
+- If you have been out of school more than seven (7) years, you must complete submit a formal request to be considered for the Advanced Standing Program.
+If your request is denied for consideration for the Advanced Standing Program, you may be considered for the Full-time or the 3-year Distance Education MSW Program.
 (Applicants may only apply to one program per year.)

 - A copy of Field Instructor's evaluations from undergraduate placement will be required prior to Advanced Standing Orientation.